fredrikaurdal/next-poc/README.md

 The design is built from a user experience centric perspective.
 Although the visual appeal could be improved, the way a user would interact with the app has been carefully thought out.
 So as to create a good user flow that makes sense.

 Because the `/hotels` and `/hotel/[slug]` pages are statically generated, they won't update until the website is re-built.
-This shouldn't be a problem if you run the project locally.
-So if you add a new hotel, check it locally instead of live with the Netlify version.

 ### 2.2.
 Main section of report